texfaq/texfaq.github.io/FAQ-fmtconv.md

   -  Convert LaTeX to `OpenOffice` format, using the `tex4ht` command `oolatex`;
-  -  open the result in `OpenOffice` and 'save as' a MS-Word document.
+  -  open the result in `OpenOffice` and ''save as'' a MS-Word document.

   (Note that `OpenOffice` itself is _not_ on